iifawzi/parcels-delivery-service/README.md

 ### Files Structure

-There're multiple folders and files created to preserve the modularity and for making classes and functions more focused adhering to the `single responsibility` below is the file strucutre of the services, where each service have its `tests` and `repositories` implementations along with the other `REST` needed files ( router, controller, validation )
+There're multiple folders and files created to preserve the modularity and for making classes and functions more focused adhering to the `single responsibility` below is the file structure of the services, where each service have its `tests` and `repositories` implementations along with the other `REST` needed files ( router, controller, validation )

 <img width="375" alt="Screen Shot 2022-12-23 at 5 04 33 PM" src="https://user-images.githubusercontent.com/46695441/209357229-f95a233c-1ae6-4363-8edb-fcd5bb9910f1.png">